Varanasi's Best Tourist Spots + Taxi Bookings

 Entry Fee: Free

-Accessibility: Barrier-free infrastructure with ramps and wheelchair provisions
+Accessibility: Barrier-free infrastructure with ramps and wheelchair provisions.
+Ground-level sanctum.

 Timings: 5:00 AM - 10:00 PM